Smart City Consultants

 Route Choices

 Below is an example of how smart sensors register the silhouette of passengers at a pinch point on a transit platform.
-By comparing the time and distance between the shapes, an indicator of when and how many passengers find difficulty following the social distancing rules is created.
+By comparing the time and density, station managers better understand where crowding occurs on the route.

 Building a Smart Transit Station